jfornes/Spanish-Enigma/README.md

 their contributions; the wirings and procedures published in their work are reproduced here as data (with attribution) for reproducible analysis.
+AI assistants (Anthropic Claude) were used during development for code drafting, text editing, and methodological discussion.
+All archival research, historical interpretation, and final decisions are the author's responsibility.

 ---